 If we assume that an intraday trader is able to assume a yearly Sharpe ratio of 1, where the Sharpe ratio is a direct measure of reward-to-risk with the following definition:

-Sharpe ratio = (return - rfree) / (standard deviation of return)
+Sharpe ratio = (return - rfree) / (standard deviation

-return: is the average rate of return on investment for a given period
+where: return: is the average rate of return on investment for a given period rfree: is the best available rate of return of a "risk-free" security |

 If for instance the yearly standard deviation of the trader's P&L is 10%, and if we neglect his cost of capital, and set therefore the risk-free rate of return to 0 (rfree = 0), his yearly return will also need to be 10% for the Sharpe Ratio to be equal to 1.